-- References in the list must be given in alphabetical order, except for papers with three or more authors, which should be listed in chronological order after any other papers by the first author.
+- References in the list must be given in alphabetical order, except for articles with three or more authors, which should be listed in chronological order after any other articles by the first author.

-- References must include the title of the paper as well as both initial and final page numbers.
+- References must include the title of the article as well as both initial and final page numbers.

 - Titles of journals should be abbreviated according to the system used by MEDLINE; no stops should be used after abbreviated words.

 - References to books should include year of publication, title (in full), edition, editor(s) (if any), town of publication and publisher, in that order.
 When the reference is to a particular part of a book, the inclusive page numbers of the chapter or section and, if appropriate, chapter title must be given.

 - Only articles accepted for publication but not yet published may be cited as 'in press' in the reference list and the reference must include the name of the journal.
 Relevant articles cited as 'in press' should be included as supplementary material with the online submission.
 References to articles not yet accepted should be cited in the text as unpublished results, giving the surname(s) and initials of all the author(s).
 Such articles should not appear in the list of references.

 - Permission must be obtained for any personal communications or citations of other workers' unpublished results.
 Permission from the copyright holder must be included at initial submission.